 Frequently Asked Questions

-A Postpartum doula cares for their client and their family in their home within the first twelve weeks following the birth.
-The doula provides non-medical support and assists with newborn care, establishing safe sleep habits/routines, sibling adjustment, and more.
-The doula offers evidence-based information on breastfeeding/lactation, newborn feeding, emotional and physical recovery from childbirth and other issues related to the postpartum period, and can make referrals if necessary.
+A Certified Postpartum Doula cares for their client and their family in their home within the first twelve weeks following the birth.
+Doula certification is earned through a widely recognized doula certifying organization (such as DONA International, CAPPA, or ICEA), and typically involves training, reading assignments, hands-on experience, and evaluations.
+Postpartum doulas provides non-medical (and nonjudgmental) support while assisting with newborn care, establishing safe sleep habits/routines, sibling adjustment, and more.
+Postpartum doulas also offer evidence-based information on newborn care/feeding, emotional and physical recovery from childbirth, and other issues related to the postpartum period.

 What Code of Ethics are followed?